SFN14/Online-notes2/_notes/How to I take notes.md

 A Map of Content is where all the main ideas of a topic connect to, it can be called Table of Content of a Topic.

 The main MOC of the system will show which MOCs I am currently working on.
 You May go to which MOC you would want.
 The ones that I haven't worked on will be on the not actively working on.

+# Navigation
+To easily navigate the Vault, I recommend to use the nodes on the bottom of the page, along with the MOC so that you can easily find what you want.